taytaka/Poverty_and_Minimum_Wage/README.md

 - Machine learning models were used to predict poverty levels
 - A Flask application is used to display data visualizations a webpage.
 It includes Tableau, JavaScript, HTML, and CSS.

-## Data Collection, Processing, and Exploration
+## Data Collection, Exploration, and Processing
 The datasets chosen for this project were inspired by relevant literature and research on poverty in the United States, including articles from the US census, Bureau of Labor Statistics (BLS) and the U.S. Department of Health and Human Services.
 Data was collected from various reliable sources, specifically from government agencies such as Social Security Administration, US Census Bureau, CDC, BLS, Federal Reserve Bank (FRB), and the FBI.
 The intention of this project is to evaluate how major economic indicators (independent variables) affect poverty rates (target variable) on a national and state level.

 Data for each feature was collected individually on a state and national level.
 A single CSV file was aggregated from data from each state for each feature.
 Some features were collected from multiple sources, because specific years for certain features needed to be found through various sources.
 Datasets for each state and feature were considered based on the range of years, data format provided by each source, and general availability.